InSinkErator Pro 333 Contractor Review (2026): 3/4 HP Power for Serious Everyday Use

 Who the Contractor 333 is best for

-The Pro 333 Contractor sits in a sweet spot between cheap builder-grade disposals and ultra-premium Evolution models.
+The Pro 333 sits in a sweet spot between cheap builder-grade disposals and ultra-premium Evolution models.
 It’s a strong choice if:

 - You cook regularly and push a steady stream of scraps through your disposer.